Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 If a value is missing, it's replaced with a default property value if one exists.

-For enums the value is replaced with `null` only if:
+For enums, the value is replaced with `null` only if:

 * No default is defined.
 * The [`explicitNulls`](#omit-explicit-nulls) property is set to `false`.